 Such non-judgmental hearing and empowering your kid to talk openly about these topics will also help in developing self confidence in your child.

-To know more on ways to develop self-confidence read are informative article How to develop self-confidence in your teenager
+To know more on ways to develop self-confidence read are informative article Self-confidence.

 Answer all questions and concerns: